 Its creators made it possible for users to talk to the development team during the early stages.
 That approach led to a user-friendly app that’s earned great reviews.
 There’s also an Android version in the works.

-Download: Lisn for iOS (Free, but only currently available on the Indian iTunes store)
+Download: Lisn for iOS (Free, but only currently available on the Indian iTunes store) [No longer available]

 Due to its common name, this app isn’t easy to find without a direct link.
 It allows song sharing from a library of 40 million tracks.

 One notable advantage is the ad-free interface.
 Also, every time you “like” a song within the app, that action helps build your musical identity.

 Sounds attempts to help you find new friends who have the same musical interests.

 Need more evidence of the app’s social slant?
 It works with Messenger, Snapchat, Facebook, and Twitter.